 Natural Remedies for Yeast in Urine

-The renowned herbalist; Dr. James Duke, in his book The Green Pharmacy; recommends taking yogurt for urinary tract infections.
-Duke states that research indicates that live bacterial cultures in yogurt help to mitigate urinary tract infections and other types of yeast infections.
-He recommends only yogurt with actual live cultures; most yogurt is pasteurized and therefore it is devoid of living bacteria.
+The renowned herbalist; the late Dr. James Duke, in his book The Green Pharmacy; recommended taking yogurt for urinary tract infections.
+Duke stated research indicates, that live bacterial cultures in yogurt, help to mitigate urinary tract infections and other types of yeast infections.
+He recommends only yogurt with actual live cultures; most yogurt is pasteurized; and, therefore, it is devoid of living bacteria.
 Make sure you check the labels of your yogurt to see if it contains live cultures!

 12 Hour Natural Yeast Infection Cure